 Lately, I have been having a bit of an identity crisis in figuring out where I am on this spectrum of average and plus size (I have had some identity crises beyond just my size which I will save for another time since that isn’t what I want to focus on at the moment).
 I have identified myself as being plus size, fat, curvy, all of the above.
-Growing up, I was always teased about my weight and unsure on where I fit in.
+Growing up, I was always teased about my weight and unsure of where I fit in.

 After some years, my body started proportioning out and I learned how to dress my body type. (let’s just say the 90’s was not good to my body type) When I shop I typically find clothes in plus size stores and yet many of my friends will tell me I am not plus size.
 Sometimes I still get body shamed through social media, looked at differently when traveling in other countries and so much more.
 So what better way to squash what people think, because this blog isn’t for those people who want to bash me, this is for those people who want to be inspired.
-My goals in this post is to inspire more plus size women or any woman for that matter, to go out there and experience what the world has to offer, after all you only have one life right?
+My goals in this post are to inspire more plus size women or any woman for that matter, to go out there and experience what the world has to offer, after all, you only have one life right?

 Get rid of the excuses

-Hopefully this doesn’t seem too harsh or feel as if I am shaming plus size individuals because I am sick and tired of people using their weight (money, time to travel, etc.) as an excuse to not try or do new things.
+Hopefully, this doesn’t seem too harsh or feel as if I am shaming plus size individuals because I am sick and tired of people using their weight (money, time to travel, etc.) as an excuse to not try or do new things.
 There is always that one person that wants to say it’s because you are x, y or z.
 Honestly, why do people always feel need to compare themselves to other people?
-Not only are these excuses not beneficial for you, they are also not beneficial to the people around you and can be seen as negativity.
+Not only are these excuses not beneficial to you, they are also not beneficial to the people around you and can be seen as negativity.
 Who wants to hang out with a negative person?
 I surely don’t.
 Excuses only hold you back, own up to admitting you are scared or don’t know where to begin because guess what there are plenty of people out there willing to help you, guide you and even show you the way even when you feel most vulnerable.

 Be adventurous, go outside of your comfort zone

-This may go along with excuses, because I know many people are afraid to try new things.
+This may go along with excuses because I know many people are afraid to try new things.
 But honestly, who are you holding back except yourself?
-If you are embarrassed because for example you don’t know how to snowboard, how do you think other people felt when they first started?
+If you are embarrassed because, for example, you don’t know how to snowboard, how do you think other people felt when they first started?
 They didn’t know how to snowboard right away.
 Practice makes perfect.
 The more adventurous things you do the better you will get at being outside of your comfort zone.
 Your memories will thank you for this one.